THE BIRDSMOVIE REVIEW

 Annie meanwhile, is jealous of Melanie, though she knows she shouldn't be.
 Annie is torn between worrying that Melanie will succeed with Mitch where she did not, and sympathizing with a woman who could wind up discarded, wasting her life like Annie does.
 In their moments together, talking at Annie's house, there is a strange potential spinster vibe.
 For Melanie, Annie is a red flag warning that pursuing Mitch may only lead to disaster.

 That disaster has a name and it's Mitch's Mother, Lydia.

-In one moment, Lydia, in bed, horrified by an experience, curses her weaknesses.
+In one moment, Lydia, in bed, horrified by an experience, curses her weak character.
 She knows she behaves like a childish, helpless shrew, but can't escape her own cowardice: she doesn't know how.
-She also knows that her son Mitch returns the romantic interest that Melanie shows in him, and admits she isn't sure how she feels about it.
+She also sees that her son Mitch returns the romantic interest that Melanie shows in him, and admits she isn't sure how she feels about it.
 These are all wonderful, layered performances that require real acting and Hitchcock's well-trained masterful touch.
 Yet it would all be soap opera if it weren't for the impending doom brought about by the vicious bird attacks.
 And when it comes to those attacks, Alfred pulled out all of the stops.

 Today's savvy audiences can discern the tell-tale blue screen special effects which were cutting edge for their era.
 But even with that knowledge, the powerful story of Alfred Hitchcock's THE BIRDS, seats this film in Five Shriek Girl territory.